 The Importance of Micro-Interactions

 They can be fun, cartoony, streamlined, or professional, and when placed against the backdrop of the website, help strengthen the brand image and voice.
 Perhaps the most important aspect of micro-interactions is that they make user experiences more enjoyable overall.
-Whether they offer a little entertainment, teach us something new, or simply confirm we’ve done something correctly, micro-interactions improve the way we connect with the digital world.
+Whether they offer a little entertainment, teach us something new, or confirm we’ve done something correctly, micro-interactions improve the way we connect with the digital world.

 You might also like to read about Interaction Design Mistakes That Drive Us Nuts.